 13. You will be expelled from the tour if you violate any above.

 14. When you travel, please bring your valid ID proof.

-15. Because celebrities’ shooting schedules are unpredictable, they cannot guarantee live photography or photographs during the tour.
+15. Celebrities’ shooting schedules are unpredictable, so they cannot guarantee live photography or photographs during the tour.

 16. Studio visits are not permitted from the inside.

-17. In the event of failure to arrive at the venue on time, cancellation and rescheduling are not permitted.
+17. If failure to arrive at the venue on time, cancellation and rescheduling is not permitted.

 |Time Slot||Rate for Indian||Rate for Foreigner|